CiscoDevNet/MLAnywhere/README.md

 As the contianer management tool is hosted upon vmware vSphere, we get the opportunity in stage 2 to define the following aspects of this supporting infrastructure so we can control exactly how the VMs get created as mla intetacts with the vSphere API to apply these configuration choices: -

 - Cluster Name
 - vSphere Provider
 - vSphere DataCenter
 - vSphere Cluster
 - vSphere Resource Pool
 - vSphere Network
 - vSphere DataStore
+- GPU
 - CCP Tenant Image Name
 - VIP Pool
 - SSH Key

 Most of these aspects are obvious but I will expand on a few elements here.

 The **vSphere Provider** is a concept with CCP which we are exposing but this should be left as the default "vSphere"

 The **CCP Tenant Image Name** is the OVA image that is loaded into vSphere as part of the CCP process but effectively you are chosing the revision of the K8s cluster so in this example it is 1.13.5.